NulliferBones/lg4k-linux/README.md

 there are crashing problems I can not solve

 CURRENTLY NOT WORKING ON NEW KERNELS AT ALL
+(Update) Will now build, but is killed on install. and will crash your system eventually.
+Luckily it's a temporary install so on reboot it's no longer loaded.

+to test build run
+./build.sh
+./install.sh

 Based on the Linux driver for the [CL511HN](https://www.avermedia.com/professional/product/cl511hn/overview) which can be downloaded here: [Generic_Ubuntu_CL511HN_Drv_1.0.0031.zip](http://storage.avermedia.com/web_release_www/CL511HN/Generic_Ubuntu_CL511HN_Drv_1.0.0031.zip)